rootwork/dotfiles/README.md

 <!--te-->

-Various dotfiles created/customized by Ivan Boothe.
-One branch for local terminal, one branch for hosted terminal (e.g. DigitalOcean console), each with setup instructions.
+# Dotfiles for a local Linux setup

+This is the branch for a local Linux setup.
+You may also want to see the [hosted](https://github.com/rootwork/dotfiles/tree/hosted), [local Windows](https://github.com/rootwork/dotfiles/tree/local-win), or [local Mac](https://github.com/rootwork/dotfiles/tree/local-mac) branches.

+These have been tested on Linux Mint 20+ (Ubuntu/Debian).
+They may or may not work in other distributions.

+# Disclaimer

 No guarantees to anyone that these work, are safe, will be maintained, etc.

+# Instructions

 See [the setup file](SETUP.md) for the good stuff.

-# Troubleshooting failing installations
+## Troubleshooting failing installations

 By far the most common issue is an installation failing because of a VPN, for instance with Docker and Lando.
 Annoying, but turn off the VPN for the first install and then proceed.

-# Keymapping (keybinding, keyboard shortcuts, etc.)
+## Keymapping (keybinding, keyboard shortcuts, etc.)

 Because this comes up a lot, some useful resources: